jmcheon/jmcheon.github.io/_posts/2024-10-03-GemmeSprint.md

 So, I performed the following steps:

-- Transforming the dataset into text format that LLM can understand.
+- Collecting additional external data (e.g., Depmap data) to complement the existing dataset and  transforming the dataset into text format that LLM can easily understand.
+[Colab - depmap data](https://colab.research.google.com/drive/15hzj7VQtIqETbiKUy7ejOtLfrxAPwu5Q#scrollTo=b3vpmJ9Z7VK8)

-- Collecting additional external data (e.g., Depmap data) to complement the existing dataset.
-This external data was preprocessed to ensure it conformed to the required format for the model.
+- This external data was preprocessed to ensure it conformed to the required format for the model.
+[Colab - dataset mapping](https://colab.research.google.com/drive/1ZhTkWjcAmQbQinMj19r1-hxQ6HBHCyNm#scrollTo=eVRmp4GS4li9)

 - After transforming and preprocessing the datasets, I uploaded them to Hugging Face Hub